pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 todo: image here

-By shedding light on the "why" behind its predictions, this probabilistic approach fosters trust and allows for human oversight.
+Next, we divide and arrange the various pieces of the hiearchy into a pyramid-shaped graph structure.
+The nodes are the elements and the lines connecting the can describe the numerical probabilities...
  It's like a detective meticulously piecing together clues, each step documented and understandable.
 This transparency becomes crucial in situations where the stakes are high, ensuring that AI remains a tool that complements human expertise, not replaces it.

 ## Challenge 3: Affordability